A runner being treated by a sports podiatrist in San Francisco.

 Exertional compartment syndrome is a condition where increased pressure within a muscle compartment, usually in the lower leg, restricts blood flow and causes pain during exercise.

 Causes and Risk Factors include prolonged or intense physical activity, especially in athletes involved in running or jumping sports.
 Risk factors include tight muscles, overuse, or tight fascia, which can limit the space within the muscle compartments and increase pressure.
 This tightness can restrict blood flow to the muscles during exercise, leading to pain and discomfort.
+A professional sports podiatrist can work with you to help come up with preventative measures to minimize the risk of developing Exertional compartment syndrome.

 Symptoms include pain, swelling, and tightness in the lower leg during physical activity, often subsiding with rest but recurring with exertion.